To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 The Peabody Essex Museum grew out of the collection of East India Marine Society, an organization of Salem captains whose charter called for acquisition of “natural and artificial curiosities.”
 Its permanent collection contains art and artifacts of Africa, Asia, India, China (with a Qing Dynasty house brought from the Huizhou region), Japan, Korea, Pacific Islands, and features objects of maritime art and history that include paintings, drawings, ship models, marine decorative arts, tools, weapons, navigational instruments, and ship and yacht plans.
 It also has a thriving changing exhibition schedule that sometimes includes important traveling shows.

-Admits two people at $6 per person on Tuesday through Friday.
-There is a $12 fee for Saturdays, Sundays, and Holiday Mondays.
-There is an additional admission fee for Yin Yu Tang, the Chinese House.
+Each pass entitles up to two patrons to general museum admission at a reduced fee of $12 per person.
+Patrons must also pay an additional admission fee if they wish to visit Yin Yu Tang, the Chinese House.
 Access to special ticketed exhibitions may require a separate fee.
 Youth 16 and under receive free admission.
-Visitors using a Library Pass card are not entitled to any other member benefits.
+Visitors using a Library Pass are not entitled to any other member benefits.

 Closed: Thanksgiving, Christmas, and New Year's Day.